 This is what Lifestyle creep is.
 It is when your income goes up, and you just spend the money instead of saving, investing it (so the money works for you) and living smartly.
 There are always people with more stuff, and the truth is many of them do not even own it as they took on debt to get it or they are living on the edge.

 Even if the family had an income of $100,000, someone else is making 110K.
 If the family was making 120K, someone else will have 130K.
 Even if they had $50 million, someone else will have 60 million.
 The fact is there is someone who will always have more, and Lifestlye creep and keep up with the Jones is taking your higher income and spending it.
 It is a rat race that you can’t win, and entering it prevents families from saving, meeting their financial goals, and it often puts people on “the edge” if something goes wrong.
 It is not paying yourself first, as we stressed yesterday.

-I know many people, including family members, who live a “life of illusion”.
+I know many people, including family members, who present “fake images of success”.
 They live on the financial edge due to Lifestyle creep and other factors and try to create a fake image of themselves.
 I even had a family member who lived a block from Central park in NYC, had a financial hiccup (job loss), and was evicted from his pricey apartment within weeks.
 Some are borrowing money from my mom (not repaying it and denying it was a loan so in effect stealing).
-But living a life of illusions is a post all in itself!

 Now, there are some people who can afford to spend the extra money on vacations, homes, meals, or whatever.
 So they can splurge, and if they can, then they should.
 But the fact is many people try to show off and get caught up in Lifestyle inflation, and we at needhelppayingbills are believers in that the truly fortunate or wealthy do not feel the feed to show off.
 They try to operate behind the scenes, do not talk constantly about money, care less what people think about them, and try to give back and be generous.
 We always recommend get out of the rat race!